Maximeswd/citation-hallucination/FACTUM-main/README.md

 ## Prerequisites

 Before you begin, please ensure you have the following installed:
-*   Anaconda or Miniconda to manage the environment.
+*   Anaconda/Miniconda or venv to manage the environment.
 *   An NVIDIA GPU.
 Our experiments were specifically run with **NVIDIA V100** GPUs.

 ---